Adjust your colors properly with monitor calibrators.

 ⊖ UI dominates the entire screen

-This calibrator is often suggested to beginners as the most affordable and simple device from the X-Rite series.
+This calibrator is often suggested to beginners as the most affordable and simple device from the X-Rite series for photo editing monitors.
 It’s very simple and doesn’t require any skills or effort on a user’s part.

 Just follow these 3 steps: launch the calibrator, place it and the monitor and press go.
 The attractive price, as well as fast and convenient controls, makes it a great option for a lot of users, and you plug it straight into the PC’s USB input.